bastienboutonnet/sheetwork/README.md

 ## Cleanups
 ### Column Names
-To avoid issues with Snowflake column formatting, column names that contain spaces or `/` will be cleaned to snake case.
+To avoid issues with Snowflake column formatting, column names that:
+- contain spaces
+- `/`
+- camelCasing
+- `.`
+will be cleaned to snake case.
 For example: `col a` -> `col_a`, `company/account` -> `company_account`

 ### String Trimming